-Clearly, the rights and privacy of individuals who participate in research must be protected at all times.
-Thus, data intended for broader use should be free of identifiers that would permit linkages to individual research participants and variables that could lead to deductive disclosure of the identity of individual subjects.
-All data shared beyond the HEAT Center will be de-identified following the procedures described above.
+The rights and privacy of individuals who participate in research must be protected at all times.
+Thus, data intended for broader use should be free of direct identifiers that would permit linkages to individual research participants and variables that could lead to deductive disclosure of the identity of individual subjects.
+All data shared beyond the HE²AT Center will be de-identified following the abovementioned procedures.
 Requests for original data containing personally identifiable or sensitive information will be referred back to the original study.

-The HE2AT Center team will especially endeavor to make the unique research resources that we develop readily available to other researchers working on climate and health.
-There is a pressing need within the field to expedite the translation of data into knowledge and, in particular, into interventions that protect people against extreme heat and other manifestations of climate change.
+The HE²AT Center team will especially endeavor to make the unique research resources we develop readily available to other researchers working on climate and health.
+There is a pressing need within the field to expedite data translation into knowledge, particularly interventions that protect people against extreme heat and other manifestations of climate change.
 We thus feel obligated to expedite our responses to such data requests.
-Fellow researchers wishing to access the data will thus not have to wait for our research findings to be accepted for publication or for the ‘final research data” prior to data sharing, provided the research questions they are exploring do not directly overlap with the specific question we are addressing.
+Fellow researchers wishing to access the data will thus not have to wait for our research findings to be accepted for publication or the ‘final research data” before data sharing, provided the research questions they are exploring do not directly overlap with the specific question we are addressing.

-The IPD in RP1 involves ‘data sharing’ on a large scale, where we are reliant on the willingness and ability of data ownersprovider to share.
-In that spirit, as the owner of the IPD RP1/RP2 Deidentified database it will be our aim providers have d data in the DTA, and the procedures of HE2AT Center data sharing processes are followed.
+The IPD in RP1 involves ‘data sharing’ on a large scale, where we rely on data providers' willingness and ability to share.
+In that spirit, as the owner of the IPD RP1/RP2 Deidentified database, it will be our aim to share the data with other groups, provided the data providers have agreed to share data in the DTA, and the procedures of HE²AT Center data sharing processes are followed.

 [CHECK IN DTA THAT IF THEY OPT OUT OF ON SHARING THAT THE OPT OUT ONLY AFFECTS ORIGINAL SOURCE DATA, OR DEIDENTIFIED DATA..]... we will adhere to whatever level of sharing that the provider has agreed to...

-We will develop formal collaboration agreements around data sharing with the data providers who contribute data to the IPD, which set out the terms and conditions for data reuse.
-This is important, as for example, some of these investigators may not wish their data to be shared with third parties, for example.
-While a willingness to share data forms the basis for an IPD and most often reflects a desire of investigators to collaborate, this may not necessarily translate into a willingness to then share data beyond the Center.
+We will develop formal collaboration agreements around data sharing with the data providers who contribute data to the IPD, which sets out the terms and conditions for data reuse.
+This is important, as some of these investigators may not wish their data to be shared with third parties.
+While a willingness to share data forms the basis for an IPD and most often reflects a desire of investigators to collaborate, this may not necessarily translate into a willingness to share data beyond the Center then.
 Where data providers have not agreed to sharing deidentified data to external parties in the signed DTA, their data will not be shared.
 The synthetic datasets and the aggregated datasets that we create using their data can be shared.

-Sharing of the datasets gathered into the IPD database will thus require signed agreement from the original data owners and may require an application to the local IRB where the original study was done.
+Sharing the datasets gathered into the IPD database will thus require a signed agreement from the original data owners and may require an application to the local IRB where the original study was done.

-People who make use of the IPD database will have to undertake to adhere to the authorship guidelines stipulated in the collaboration agreement signed between the HE2AT Center and the research groups who contributed their data.
+People who use the IPD database must adhere to the authorship guidelines stipulated in the collaboration agreement signed between the HE²AT Center and the research groups who contributed their data.